peaqnetwork/peaq-network-node/pallets/block-reward/README.md

 ## Overview

-To call these extrinsic go to the Polkadot app and switch to agung network.
+To call these extrinsic go to the Polkadot app and switch to network (https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fwss-dev.agung.peaq.network#/explorer)

 Go to **Developer → Extrinsics**.
 And choose the `blockReward` pallet from the list.